Shishirsaha1530/UX-Experience-Engineering/README.md

 # 📚 Academic Context

 This project was developed as part of coursework at the **Technical University of Denmark (DTU)**, focusing on **human-centered digital health interventions and behavioral design**.

-This will make your repository look **like a real startup or product project**, not just a course submission.